phibkro/drinks/README.md

   - `src/` contains the main code for the server
     - `index.ts` is the main entry point for the server
       - Here we define the server and connect it to the database

+## Semantic versioning

+We use semantic versioning to keep track of our releases.

+App versioning is unnecessary as the consumers of our app are not dependent on a specific version of our app.

+Our server/backend is versioned as it is a public API that is consumed by our frontend.

+Please refer to <https://semver.org/> for more information.

 ## Tech-stack